fdschneider/bexis_traits/manuscript/manuscript.md

 <!-- ## globally unique identifier of a measurement

 To ensure compatibility of datasets of different origin, we propose to use a cryptographic hash function for the generation of a globally unique identifier of each measurement (`measurementID`).
 Cryptographic hash functions compile strings of variable content length into a bit string of fixed size.
 This string can be used to compare data and check for duplicates across multiple datasets.
 The method we propose is to collate a comma separated string of all original (i.e. user provided, labelled with  `_original`) data columns and parse them using the SHA1 algorithm.
 The rationale of using the user-specific columns only is that those data are not changing even if a measurement has been reformatted for a different context.
 We provide a script to create the measurementID as well as a automated workflow in the R package described below. -->

 *< global taxonomy standards >*

 The entries provided in the fields `scientificName` and `taxonID` are supposed to refer to an accepted and published taxonomic ontology.
 Any synonyms should be mapped to the accepted scientific names.
 The most complete taxonomic terminology service that is reachable through an API and software tools is the GBIF backbone taxonomy.
-The function `getGbifTaxonomy()` provided within the R package helps extracting the acceptes species names and taxon IDs for a given vector of user provided species names.
+The function `getGbifTaxonomy()` provided within the R package helps extracting the accepted species names and taxon IDs for a given vector of user provided species names.
 The function also extracts a record of the kingdom (in column `kingdom`) to avoid misinterpretation of taxonomic homonyms.
 It also keeps a record of the taxon rank (in column `taxonRank`) for filtering purposes for traits recorded at the family or genus level.
-This information can be used for trait inferrence of higher taxonomic resolution using hierarchical probabilistic matrix factorization (Shan et al 2012, Schrodt et al 2015).
+This information can be used for trait inference of higher taxonomic resolution using hierarchical probabilistic matrix factorization (Shan et al 2012, Schrodt et al 2015).

 *< towards globally unique identifiers for traits >*

 More difficult than the taxonomic reference is the standardised reference to defined functional traits, due to a lack of URIs or APIs (see above).
 Eventually, the field  `measurementTypeID` should refer to globally unique identifiers for a well defined measurement methodology.
 However, many measurements that qualify as traits following the definition above are motivated by the particular research question and demand a specific measurement methodology.
 Some trait data are drawn from a wide literature body with different approaches of reporting for instance body lengths or ecological information.
-Therefore, if no published trait list is available that can be referrenced via globally unique URIs or DOIs, traitdatasets should be accompanied by a dataset-specific glossary of traits.
+Therefore, if no published trait list is available that can be referenced via globally unique URIs or DOIs, traitdatasets should be accompanied by a dataset-specific glossary of traits.
 This should at minimum provide a human readable trait name and a unique (alphanumeric) identifier as well as an unambiguous verbal definition, the accepted factor levels (for categorical data) and expected units (for numerical data).

 <!-- ### Exploratories